-- 1. Fit the probit version of the random-intercept model in (10.6) with gllamm.
-How many quadrature points appear to be needed using adaptive quadrature? - 2.
-Estimate the residual intraclass correlation for the latent responses. - 3.
-Obtain empirical Bayes predictions using both the random-intercept logit and probit models and estimate the approximate constant of proportionality between these.
+- 1. Fit the probit version of the random-intercept model in (10.6) with meprobit.
+How many quadrature points appear to be needed? - 2.
+Estimate the residual intraclass correlation for the latent responses, both by plugging the estimates into the appropriate expression and by using the appropriate postestimation command. - 3.
+Obtain empirical Bayes predictions of the random intercepts for both the logit and probit models and estimate the approximate constant of proportionality between these.

-10.2 Ohio wheeze data
+10.2 Ohio-wheeze data

 In this exercise, we use data from the Six Cities Study (Ware et al. 1984), previously analyzed by Fitzmaurice (1998), among others.
 The dataset includes 537 children from Steubenville, Ohio, who were examined annually four times from age 7 to age 10 to ascertain their wheezing status.
 The smoking status of the mother was also determined at the beginning of the study to investigate whether maternal smoking increases the risk of wheezing in children.
 The mother's smoking status is treated as time constant, although it may have changed for some mothers over time.
 The dataset wheeze.dta has the following variables:

-- id: child identifier (j) - age: number of years since ninth birthday (x{2ij}) - smoking: mother smokes regularly (1: yes; 0: no) (x{3i}) - y: wheeze status (1: yes; 0: no) (y{ij}) - 1.
+- id: child identifier (j) - age: number of years since ninth birthday (x{2ij}) - smoking: mother smokes regularly (1: yes; 0: no) (x{3j}) - y: wheeze status (1: yes; 0: no) (y{ij}) - 1.
 Fit the following transition model considered by Fitzmaurice (1998):

-logit{

-$$\Pr(y{ij}=1|\mathbf{x}{ij}, y{i-1,j})$$

-} = $\beta_1 + \beta_2 x{2ij} + \beta_3 x{3j} + \gamma y{i-1,j}$, $i = 2, 3, 4$

-where x{2ij} is age and x{3j} is smoking.
-(The lagged responses can be obtained using by id (age), sort: generate lag = y[n-1].
-Alternatively, use the time-series operator L.; see table 5.3 on page 275.)
+$$logit{Pr(y{ij}=1|\mathbf{x}{ij}, y{i-1,j})} = \beta_1 + \beta_2 x{2ij} + \beta_3 x{3j} + \gamma y{i-1,j}, \quad i = 2, 3, 4$$ where x{2ij} is age and x{3j} is smoking.
+(The lagged responses can be included in the model by first typing xtset id age and then including L.y as a covariate in the model.)